HaxeFoundation/haxelib/www/documentation-files/haxelibs-in-projects.md

 # Adding libraries to Haxe projects

 When the haxelib is installed, it is ready to be used it code.
-This is a matter of adding `-lib libraryname` to the [compiler arguments](https://haxe.org/manual/compiler-usage.html).
+This is a matter of adding `--library libraryname` (or `-L libraryname`) to the [compiler arguments](https://haxe.org/manual/compiler-usage.html).

 ```
-haxe -main Main -lib libraryname -js bin/main.js
+haxe --main Main --library libraryname --js bin/main.js
 ```

 The same parameters you pass to the compiler can be stored in a [hxml file](https://haxe.org/manual/compiler-usage-hxml.html):

 ```
--main Main
+--main Main
--lib libraryname
+--library libraryname
--js bin/main.js
+--js bin/main.js
 ```
 <hr/>